organix/uFork/docs/ir.md

 Definitions are private by default.
 Only definitions whose names are included in the `export` array will be accessible by other modules.

-In the following example, URLs and relative paths are used as _specifier_ strings.
+In the following example, URLs and relative paths are used as _src_ strings.
 The `apple` definition remains private whereas the `orange` definition is exported.

     {
         "kind": "module",